- CHS 1966-1968

 Jim is a sought-after session musician and has recorded with numerous artists including Shane Howard (Goanna Band), Colin Hay (Men At Work), Jon Lord (Deep Purple), Bob Brozman, Slim Dusty, Jan Preston, Tim Gaze, Dutch Tilders, Anne Kirkpatrick and Pat Drummond.
-His extensive career includes national tours with American bluesman Brownie McGhee, The Captain Matchbox Whoopee Band (with brother Mic), Circus Oz and The Backsliders.
+His extensive career includes national tours with American bluesman Brownie McGhee, The Captain Matchbox Whoopee Band, Circus Oz and The Backsliders.

 Jim has also composed, produced and recorded music for a broad range of film and radio projects, including the Kennedy Miller telemovie The Riddle of the Stinson and the comedy feature The Honourable Wally Norman.
-At the Sydney Paralympics Opening Ceremony Jim performed a piece of music specially written to feature his harmonica playing.
 He also co-produced several of the Backsliders’ albums.

-In 2006, Jim started to focus on his own band, Jim Conway’s Big Wheel, which had already achieved a high level of success within the Australian music scene since its inception in 2002.
-Big Wheel’s first CD Little Story was nominated in the Blues & Roots category for the 2004 ARIA awards.
+In 2006 he formed his own band, Jim Conway’s Big Wheel, which achieved a high level of success within the Australian music scene.
+Big Wheel’s first CD, Little Story, was nominated in the Blues & Roots category for the 2004 ARIA awards.
 Since that time, Big Wheel has toured extensively, playing at the Port Fairy, Wangaratta, Bellingen and the Narooma Music Festivals.